ItsFebiven/Elite_Mossy_Menu_Remake-BO3/README.md

 # Elite_Mossy_Menu_Remake-BO3

 ### Version 1.0.4
+- Removed `Access Level` prints on player spawn for more stealth modding!
+- Move options Y on console for people using it on `PS4`

+### Version 1.0.4
 - Added support for serious T7 Compiler, Make sure you change `SP` in `gsc.conf` to correct gametype!

 ### Version 1.0.3